kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/camunda8-worker.md

 ### Client { #client }

-The module creates a `ZeebeClient` component that can be injected into your own services when you need to manually start processes, publish messages, or execute other `Zeebe` commands.
+The module creates a `CamundaClient` component that can be injected into your own services when you need to manually start processes, publish messages, or execute other `Zeebe` commands.

 For example, to start a new process instance: